mderriey/EntityFramework.Docs/entity-framework/core/miscellaneous/collations-and-case-sensitivity.md

 In most database systems, a default collation is defined at the database level; unless overridden, that collation implicitly applies to all text operations occurring within that database.
 The database collation is typically set at database creation time (via the `CREATE DATABASE` DDL statement), and if not specified, defaults to a some server-level value determined at setup time.
 For example, the default server-level collation in SQL Server is `SQL_Latin1_General_CP1_CI_AS`, which is a case-insensitive, accent-sensitive collation.
 Although database systems usually do permit altering the collation of an existing database, doing so can lead to complications; it is recommended to pick a collation before database creation.

-The following code in your model's `OnModelCreating` method configures a SQL Server database to use a case-sensitive collation:
+When using EF Core migrations to manage your database schema, the following in your model's `OnModelCreating` method configures a SQL Server database to use a case-sensitive collation:

 [!code-csharp[Main](../../../samples/core/Miscellaneous/Collations/Program.cs?range=40)]